 KEEPING SERVICING FEES AS LOW AS POSSIBLE…

-Although implementing these revisions requires considerable investment on our part, it is our intention to accomplish this process without raising our existing fees.
-To meet that goal, however, we must solicit the help of all our clientele to not only counsel their personnel, but also to ask their HVAC services, landscapers, plumbers, and vendors to strenuously avoid misusing, displacing, and damaging those devices.
+Although implementing these revisions requires considerable investment in labor and materials, it is our intention to accomplish this process without raising existing fees.
+To meet that goal, however, we must solicit the help of all our clientele to not only counsel their personnel, but also to ask their HVAC services, landscapers, plumbers, and vendors to strenuously avoid misusing, displacing, and damaging our E2M2C™ devices.

-Devices coated on top with grease and dirt that should have been carefully placed inside a dumpster, or that are layered underneath with mud from being placed directly onto bare soil often cost more that twice as much to revert to an acceptable, reusable state.
+Devices coated with mud, sand and dirt cost more that twice as much to revert to an acceptable, reusable state.
 Additional costs are incurred to make needed repairs when those devices are damaged by rough handling, become covered up with boxes, seasonal appliances and equipment, are sprayed with high-pressure washers, or are “attacked” by such things as string-trimmers.

 Ideally, each device should be positioned on an impervious or well-drained surface, rather than on bare soil or grass.
 Placements on concrete or wooden patios, porches, walkways, and similar surfaces are preferred, and should be kept there throughout the placement interval.
 Where such surfaces are not available, as along exterior walls with grass, amendments in the form of concrete pavers must be provided for the device to sit on.
 This avoids the collection of dirt and mud on their undersides that has to be removed and washed off in the lab.